Adobe Firefly Review

 Use Adobe and partner models for different image and video generation tasks.

-Move generated assets into Photoshop, Illustrator, and Adobe Express for editing.
+Move generated assets into Photoshop, Adobe Express, and other Adobe editing surfaces.

-Train custom models for brand or subject-specific generation workflows.
+Train custom models for brand or subject-specific generation work.

 Technical details